-Methods inherited from interface info.oais.interfaces.oaisif.GenericToSpecificAdapter

-checkUsability

-Method Detail

-void createInfoObject(DigitalObjectId data, InformationObject info)

-Given a DataObjectId this method finds the associated RepInfoId in the form of the start of the RepresentationInformationNetwork.

-Parameters:

-data -

-info - info

 COMPONENT DIAGRAM

 Component diagrams can be used to model the logical components that make up a system.
 They can be used to model the applications of an organization including their Provided and Required Interfaces and the information that is exchanged between the interfaces.